4.1 Jurisdiction

 4.5.1.1 Pass/Fail Grades

-A grade of Pass (P) may be assigned when a student meets or exceeds the minimum standards in a course that has been designated for pass/fail grading either by an academic unit or by the student as a Personal Interest Credit (see 4.4.13 Personal Interest Credit).
+A grade of Pass (P) may be assigned when a student meets or exceeds the minimum standards in a course that has been designated for pass/fail grading either by an academic unit or by the student as a Personal Interest Credit (see 4.4.12 Personal Interest Credit).
 A grade of Fail (F) will be given if the student does not meet the minimum standards in a course that has been designated for pass/fail grading.
 A course that has been assigned a grade of Pass will not be included in the student’s GPA but may be counted for credit towards a degree program.
 A grade of F in a course that has been designated for pass/fail grading will be included (with the corresponding grade point of 0.0) in any GPA calculation.
-Other non-evaluative grades (IN, GD) may be entered in accordance with the academic regulations.

 4.5.1.2 Aegrotat Standing (AG)